 One of the main challenges I have faced as a location independent entrepreneur is maintaining constant access to the internet, in a reliable way, as I move around the world.
 After years of using a combination of local SIM cards, roaming SIM cards and Boingo / iPass, I found out about Google’s Project Fi and decided to give it a try.
 In this article, I review the service, share my experience with it and provide a few alternative options.

-Project Fi is a mobile virtual network operator (MVNO) by Google, which is designed to work with a number of Pixel, Nexus and Android One phones.
-It is based in the United States and offers features aimed primarily at that market.
+Project Fi is a mobile virtual network operator (MVNO) by Google, that is designed to work with a number of Pixel, Nexus and Android One phones.
+It is based in the United States and offers features aimed primarily for that market.
 This includes unlimited domestic phone calls and SMS as well as the ability to connect via whoever has the strongest signal amongst a number of local networks (T-Mobile, Sprint and US Cellular).

 What is amazing with Project Fi is that the plan can be used in over 170 countries at no extra cost, for an unlimited length of time.
 Best of all, 4G roaming is supported in most of those countries.
 This is as close to a global data plan as you can get today.

 Other interesting features, in the context of location independence, include the ability to pause the subscription for up to three months at a time (useful if you are in a country where you have a local SIM), the ability to use your phone as a hotspot (at no extra cost) and the ability to make and receive calls over wifi (SMS too).
 You can also order additional data SIM cards for use in LTE-enabled tablets and laptops.

 The only drawback is that you need to activate the service using a supported device while physically in the United States.
 That said, there is nothing preventing you from using an unsupported device once the service is active.
 I myself use a Samsung Galaxy phone and have never experienced any issues.
 I have even met people using Project Fi on their iPhones.